mahmoudsallem/customer-churn-for-a-telecom-company-using-machine-learning/README.md

 ├── EDA data/
 │   ├── EDA-report.html # EDA report dashboard
 │   └──EDA-report.mp4     # EDA-report video
 │
+│
 │── FastApi/
 │       ├── app.py         # FastAPI routes
 │       ├── My_Best_Pipeline.pkl  # The Model of ML
+|       ├── Dockerfile      # Dockerfile can use to staret the FastApi app in versual env
 │       └── utails.py
 │
 ├── frontend/
 │   ├── main.py               # Streamlit application
+|   ├── FasrApi/Dockerfile    # Dockerfile can use to staret the streamlit app in versual env
 │   ├── My_Best_Pipeline.pkl  # The Model of ML
 │   └── utails.py
 │